johnson1940/nectar_geofencing/README.md

 | Run app                        | `flutter run`                           |
 | Build APK (release)            | `flutter build apk --release`           |
 | Setup splash screen (optional) | `dart run flutter_native_splash:create` |

 ---

+## ✅ Testing Checklist

+* **Geofence Triggering**

+    * Add a geofence and simulate entering or exiting it.
+    * Check if notifications are received.
+    * Verify geofence area rendering on map.

+* **Movement Visualization**

+    * Move across different areas and confirm polylines are drawn correctly.
+    * Ensure polylines stay visible when navigating screens.

+* **Background Tracking**

+    * Minimize the app and test location tracking in the background.
+    * Confirm location updates are visible in the **Movement History**.

+* **Permission Handling**

+    * Deny location permission and verify that the app gracefully prompts the user.
+    * Revoke background permissions and ensure re-authorization flow works.

+* **UI/UX**

+    * Check responsiveness on different screen sizes.
+    * Ensure that toasts and notifications appear promptly.

+* **Android Platform Coverage**

+    * Testing has been focused on Android devices.

+---